 - As a single person, it’s normal to have fears and concerns about dating, new relationships, and sexual intimacy; however, these concerns should not keep you from dating if you choose to do so.

-- Although it may feel awkward and difficult at times, talking with a dating partner about your concerns often helps relieve stress and anxiety.
+- Although it may feel awkward and difficult at times, sharing your concerns and experiences with a dating partner often helps relieve stress and anxiety.

 - Support is available to help with the physical and emotional changes that affect your feelings about dating and starting a new relationship.

 Single adults with cancer often experience physical and emotional changes during and after cancer treatment that affect their dating and sexual relationships.
-Starting new relationships can be stressful for anyone, but it is especially difficult for single adults with cancer or a history of cancer.
+Starting new relationships is often stressful for anyone, but it is especially difficult for single adults with cancer or a history of cancer.
 Many single cancer survivors avoid dating because they fear being rejected.
 The possibility of rejection is real, but it's important to not a let a fear of rejection stop you from dating altogether.
-Here are some tips on talking to a date about cancer, starting new relationships, and talking about sexual intimacy.

 - The possibility of recurrence